Jhalod: Health

-Hospitals in town include Shivani Surgical Hospital, which is run by Former MLA, Mitesh Garasiya, Pooja Hospital, which specializes in maternity and sonography, and Sundaram Hospital which is an general surgical hospital.
+Hospitals in town include Shivani Surgical Hospital, which is run by Former MLA, Mitesh Garasiya, Pooja Hospital, which specializes in maternity and sonography, and Sundaram Hospital which is a general surgical hospital.
 There is also a Referral Hospital & Community Health Centre Government Hospital.

 Nowadays, there are many orthopedic and pediatric hospitals available in Jhalod and many people from Rajasthan go there for treatment.

 Jhalod Taluka has a total of 117 Subcentres,17 Primary Health Centres and 4 Community Health Centres.

 Agriculture and animal husbandry

 The main crops in this area are wheat, maize, chickpeas and soybeans.
 Garlic and vegetables are also important crops in the area.
 People often use bulls as a power source in agriculture.
 Cows and buffalos are kept in a semi-intensive type of system and the sale of milk is a source of income.
 Goats are prevalent in villages and they represent small banks for locals.
 Desi poultry and kadaknath are what people use for consumption and sale.